Image

 Kentucky Medicare Advantage Plans

-44% of Kentucky Medicare beneficiaries have enrolled in one of the 73 Medicare Advantage plans available in the state.
+44% of Kentucky Medicare beneficiaries have enrolled in one of the 81 Medicare Advantage plans in Kentucky.
 The number available to you depends on the county you live in.
 For example, in 2023, Jefferson County, Kentucky has 37 Medicare Advantage plans and Kenton County has 44.
 To hear about Medicare Advantage plans, schedule a free consultation with one of our licensed Kentucky Medicare agents or call us today at (888) 604-0055

 What benefits do Kentucky Medicare Advantage plans offer?